ksalama/kubeflow-examples/kfp-cloudbuild/README.md

 ```

 ### 2. Kubeflow Setup
-You can deploy a kubeflow instance on Google Cloud Platform (GCP)
+You can deploy a Kubeflow instance on Google Cloud Platform (GCP)
 by following the [instructions](https://www.kubeflow.org/docs/gke/deploy/)
 in Kubeflow documentations.